KnugiHK/CSharp-to-Programming/README.md

 You can learn how to code on my [YouTube Channel(Cantonese only)](https://www.youtube.com/channel/UCXnU8m7TXF4n1hxf5XWxPCA).

 # Courses and Progress
+1. Learn programming from saying *Hello,World!*
-1. Learn programming from making a simple calculator.
+2. Learn programming from making a simple calculator.
    * Preparing